ptr727/PlexCleaner/README.md

 ### Docker

-- Builds are published on [Docker Hub](https://hub.docker.com/u/ptr727/plexcleaner) and [GitHub Container Registry](https://github.com/ptr727/PlexCleaner/pkgs/container/plexcleaner).
+- Builds are published on [Docker Hub](https://hub.docker.com/r/ptr727/plexcleaner) and [GitHub Container Registry](https://github.com/ptr727/PlexCleaner/pkgs/container/plexcleaner).
+- Images are tagged with specific build numbers, or `latest` for current, or `develop` for beta or pre-release builds.
+  - E.g. `docker pull ptr727/plexcleaner:latest`
+  - E.g. `docker pull ptr727/plexcleaner:develop`
+  - E.g. `docker pull ptr727/plexcleaner:2.10.17`
 - Images are updated weekly with the latest upstream updates.
 - The container has all the prerequisite 3rd party tools pre-installed.
 - Map your host volumes, and make sure the user has permission to access and modify media files.